 - Assisted assessment.
 Plan in advance and provide instructions for patient assistance, such as for patients who will obtain and report their own vital signs (including weight, blood pressure, pulse, and temperature).
 Document the information in the medical record as “patient provided.”
 If patients also assist in various aspects of physical examination, document the details as “patient assisted.”
 For more information on patient-assisted assessment, see our article “Strategies for Effective Patient-Assisted Telehealth Assessments.”

 Following these seven tips can help you ensure that your telehealth documentation is patient centered, comprehensive, and effective.
 You can also benefit from familiarizing yourself with the regulatory and payer requirements specific to your practice location(s).

-For additional guidance, see our Telehealth Resource Center and our on-demand education, Telemedicine to Telehealth: Trends and Emerging Risks, or contact the Department of Patient Safety and Risk Management at firstname.lastname@example.org or (800) 421-2368.
+For additional guidance, see our on-demand education, Telemedicine to Telehealth: Trends and Emerging Risks, or contact the Department of Patient Safety and Risk Management at firstname.lastname@example.org or (800) 421-2368.